UncertainLab/Enlsip.jl/paper/paper.md

 # Statement of need

 The ``ENLSIP`` Fortran77 library has been successfully used since the early 2000s by Hydro-Québec, the main electricity supplier for the province of Quebec in Canada, to calibrate its short-term electricity demand forecast models [@grenieretal:2006], which are coded in Fortran90.
-Since Hydro-Québec is transitioning from Fortran77 to Julia and because its systems are used in a highly critical context, the primary goal of this transition is to ensure that the replacing Julia version reproduces the results given by the original Fortran77 version.
+Since Hydro-Québec is transitioning from Fortran77 to Julia and its systems are used in a highly critical context, the primary goal of this transition is to ensure that the replacing Julia version reproduces the results obtained with the original Fortran77 version.
 The conversion of the above-mentioned ``ENLSIP`` library to Julia is a crucial part of this process.

 Nonlinear least squares arise in a variety of model calibration scenarios.
 Formulation \eqref{eq:cnlls} is particularly relevant in contexts where additional constraints, such as those related to physical models, need to be satisfied.
 This is due to the high-risk nature of Hydro-Québec's forecasting operations.
 Moreover, the specific structure of the objective function in \eqref{eq:cnlls} can be exploited to design algorithms more efficient than solvers for general nonlinear programming.

 Comparison of results and performance on operational Hydro-Québec optimization problems have been conducted using a Julia-Fortran interface and they have shown very good concordance results.
 We additionally compared numerical results on nonlinear programming test problems [@hockschittkowski:1980; @lucksanvlcek:1999] to ascertain whether the two versions could yield significantly disparate outcomes or distinct solutions.
 On the tested problems, we observed no differences in convergence behavior.
 Furthermore, the obtained solutions did not differ from a predetermined tolerance, the same one we previously employed to ensure the results of our Julia version were consistent with the requirements of Hydro-Québec.
-This has led us to consider that the current version of our implementation can be published as a registered Julia package.

 ## Method

 The ``ENLSIP`` solver incorporates an iterative Gauss-Newton method.
 At each iteration, the algorithm solves an approximation of the original problem \eqref{eq:cnlls} obtained by first linearizing both residuals and constraints in a small neighborhood of the current point.
-Then, a subset of constraints is formed with all the equality constraints and some inequality constraints that are then treated as equalities for the ongoing iteration.
+Then, a subset of constraints, treated as equalities for the ongoing iteration, is formed.
+It contains all the equality constraints and the inequality constraints that are believed to be active, i.e. satisfied with equality, at the solution.
 The strategy implemented by the authors to select the appropriate inequality constraints at each iteration follows the principles exposed in chapter 6 of @gillmurraywright:1985.
 This results in a subproblem with a linear least-squares objective and linear equality constraints that is solved with a null-space type method [@nocedalwright:2006, chapter 15].

-To our knowledge, there is no proof of convergence for the method implemented in ENLSIP, although local convergence at a linear rate can be expected from the Gauss-Newton paradigm.
+To our knowledge, there is no formal proof of convergence for the method implemented in ENLSIP, although local convergence at a linear rate can be expected from the Gauss-Newton paradigm.
 In practice, the algorithm performs better when the starting point is relatively close to a solution of the problem.
 However, the algorithm is not designed for large scale least squares.
 Performance tend, indeed, to deteriorate on problems with a few hundreds of parameters and constraints $(n+\ell \geq 200)$ and more than a thousand residuals $(m\geq 1000)$.

 ## From Fortran77 to Julia